maintenance

 3. Place one cleaning tablet on top of the disc

-4. The tablet should sit centered on the disc
+4. Center the tablet on the disc

 Cleaning tablet being placed on rubber disc